CSAFE-ISU/cmcR/README.md

 We will want to exclude cells and regions that contain few observations.
 The `comparison_calcPropMissing` function calculates the proportion of missing values in a surface matrix.
+The call below excludes rows in which either the cell or region contain more that 85% missing values.

 ``` r
 cellTibble <- cellTibble %>%